Skip to navigation Skip to content

 Held EFT payments for children under 14 years of age (health professional error)

-Medicare benefits are held if:
+A Medicare benefit will be held if:

 • no EFT details are recorded